16. Code of Conduct (players, parents, coaches)

 Any player that is ejected twice in a season by an official for using a racial slur or derogatory term shall be suspended from playing in the NCJLA for the remainder of the season.

 In the event that a racial slur or derogatory term is not heard by the official, the offended player(s) should inform their coach at the earliest possible time.
 At the next official time out, the coach should inform the head referee or umpire, who should in turn inform the opposing coach of the allegation.
 The offended player(s) and any others who heard the comments are encouraged to file a Sportsmanship Incident Report with the NCJLA as soon as possible after the game, which gives the NCJLA a basis to conduct an investigation and take action as deemed appropriate.

 Coaches are encouraged to discuss this rule with their players.

 Complaints/Appeals via Commissioners

-When Games Run Long
+When Games Run Over

 The NCJLA encourages all participants to be patient when games run long.
 Every effort is made to keep to game day schedules, but unforeseen issues may arise.
 Model good sportsmanship and be respectful of teams, spectators, and officials as they finish their games.